occivink/kakoune-sort-selections/README.md

 This plugin also adds the  `reverse-selections`, which is just a shortcut for `sort-selections -reverse '#'`.
 Since `#` is the selection index register, it just works.

-## Limitation

-On Linux, the plugin will only work if the total size of the selections is below 128KiB.
-This is due to the (hardcoded) size limit of environment variables.
-Other operating systems may have different limits.
-If the limit is reached, calling `sort-selections` will simply do nothing.

 ## License

 Unlicense